andrewgdotcom/ason/ason.md

 * The key [SYN] = `^V` MUST be present in the htext and MUST be the first key.
     It takes a value that indicates the format of the structure (see below).
-* The key [ETB] = `^W` ("paragraph") MAY be present in the htext, in which case it MUST be the second key.
-It takes a value that contains the sequence of bytes that are used as the line terminator within the stext.
 * The key `=` takes a plaintext value which is the name of the structure.
 * The key `-` takes a plaintext value which is a caption for the structure.
     It may appear in either or both of the htext or ftext.

-Applications may define their own plaintext keys, so long as they begin with an alphanumeric character.
+Applications may define their own plaintext keys, so long as they begin with an ASCII printable character.
-Keys with non-alphanumeric initials are reserved to ASON.
+Keys with nonprintable initials are reserved to ASON.

 The ftext is similar to the htext, but MUST NOT contain the key [SYN].